Vulcanostrol/ringgzprotocol/README.md

   The response of the client side be a packet that let’s the server know if the player accepted or declined the beginning of the game.

 ### PLAYER_STATUS;[accept/decline]

+If the accept/decline does not correspond to the ACCEPT or DECLINE in the code, DECLINE can be assumed by the server.

   If somebody declined, all players will be send in the lobby and the ”you are in and waiting” packet will be send: